jelle619/JelleZwie.rs/mkdocs/characters/docs/Dungeons & Dragons/Bluefire.md

 # Bluefire
 This character entry is currently being worked on and is likely to change in the future.
 The character sheet can be downloaded [here](/characters/dungeons%20&%20dragons/Bluefire.pdf).

+!!! attention
+    The character sheet is to be used in-game, whereas the character description on this page is meant for general role-play.
+Therefore, details between the two may differ.

 <table>
   <tr>
     <th>Race</th>